-We were prepared to give an impassioned speech about why they should stick with CLAC, what it would mean to become non-union, and that we were here to listen to their concerns.
-But the work was already done for us and we did not have to do a lot of talking.
+We were prepared to give an impassioned speech about why they should stick with CLAC, what it would mean to become nonunion, and that we were here to listen to their concerns.
+But the work was already done for us, and we did not have to do a lot of talking.
 What we walked into was a unified crowd, passionately declaring to one another why they need CLAC.
-Back to my opener: it was a privilege to be in that space.

-One of the questions I often hear, and usually in the form of criticism is: “The union does nothing for me—so why do I pay dues?”
+One of the questions I often hear—usually in the form of criticism—is the union does nothing for me, so why do I pay dues?

 Spend a couple minutes in a crowd of members who are at risk of losing their union, and the answer will start to become clear: